Yetimarala: Mythology

 Two anecdotes with the bare outlines of Yetimarala legends have been passed down.
 One concerns turtle hunting by two young hunters in the Dreamtime.

 The brothers, Wulburra and Ngni-ya, camped with their grandmother, for whom they supplied, as they hunted and travelled, ample food.
-The two decided to try and hunt down a turtle, an arduous feat better performed if they scoured the countryside alone.
+The two decided to try to hunt down a turtle, an arduous feat better performed if they scoured the countryside alone.
 One brother thought they should still keep their grandmother with them, the other dissented.
 In the end, they agreed to encase her inside a large stone and after much discussion they decided to put her inside a large stone on Cardowan run, near the Connors River, a site which was to assume sacred status in Yetimarala lore.
 Wulburra and Ngni-ya then set off to track the turtle, and finally captured one by the coast at Broad Sound.
 They hauled it back to camp, encircled it with stones and set it to cook on a fire, and, left it to bake while they went off for further game.
 In their absence, the turtle escaped, and it required several days for them to track it down and recapture again.
 The scenario repeated itself a third time, only on this final occasion, it proved to be anchored down too firmly to lift, until they levered up its legs.
 At this point, the turtle kicked out, flipping the brothers over its head, transforming the landscape into a sea, into which they plummeted.
 Both the brothers and their grandmother died.
 The grandmother became one of the bright stars of the stream that is the Milky Way, and the two brothers are believed to be figured as fishers wielding forked sticks by that celestial river.